openMEDIADESK/openMEDIADESK/README.md

 ## Lizenz

-This project is licensed under the Apache 2 License - see the [LICENSE.txt](license.txt) file for details
+This project is licensed under the Apache 2 License - see the [LICENSE](LICENSE) file for details

 Copyright 2017 by Franz STUMPNER (franz@stumpner.com)